Brain Bee logo

 Local students participating in the Albany Regional Brain Bee

-All exam questions are derived from information in BrainFacts: A Primer on the Brain and Nervous System, available to download for free.
+All exam questions are derived from information in two books.
+Both are available to download for free.

-Members of the Albany Regional Brain Bee committee include:
+Members of the Albany Regional Brain Bee Committee include:

-• Dr. Justin Bourgeois (co-chair), Albany Medical College
+Ellinor Grinde (co-chair), Albany Medical College

-• Dr. Brandy Eggan (co-chair), Siena College
+Dr. Brandy Eggan, Siena College and Union College

-• Dr. Damian Shin, Albany Medical College
+Sophia Jackson, Albany Medical College

-• Ellinor Grinde, Albany Medical College
+Emily Groom, Albany Medical College

 If you have any questions, please email us at [email protected].